wacko1805/Fossapps/README.md

 Basicly GAPPS, but all apps are open source and not Google apps

+## Want an esier way to download?
+[View my new site!](https://un.pixel-fy.com/FOSSAPPS/download/)

+As I have made many different versions of FOSSAPPS, I have made a simple site to download the FOSSAPPS version that you need!

 ## I need your help!
 If you can, please fill out my survey!

  The survey helps me understand what users want from FOSSAPPS so i can make better updates in the future